 The whey left behind from milk processing is dried and processed to create whey protein concentrate.
 From there, it undergoes further processing that removes fat and carbs and becomes high-protein whey isolate.

+Even though whey protein isolate is very similar to whey protein concentrate, it has a higher protein content compared to the latter.
 Generally speaking, isolates tend to contain 90% or more protein by scoop, whereas concentrates can contain anywhere between 25-89% protein by scoop.

 Despite containing more protein than whey protein concentrate, whey protein isolate delivers similar results to the concentrate version.

 4. What Whey Protein Isolate Is Great For